irm1005-itec1005-fall-2023/template-assignment-02/README.md

 The web page that you are building must have the following **minimum requirements**.
 You may build out your web page with even more content than this if you would like, though no additional marks will be awarded.

-The only difference from Assignment 01 is the form is replaced with a Call to Action (CTA) section.
+The only difference from Assignment 01 is the form has been removed and replaced with a Call to Action (CTA) section.

-The design inspiration section below has a couple of virual examples of these content areas that you can use in your own designs.
+The design inspiration section below has a couple of visual examples of these content requirements that you can use as inspiration for your own designs.

 - Header Section
   - Logo